 Although Schnitzer is an industrial company that has been in business for over a century, today's Schnitzer is a modern company using modern solutions to tackle traditional industrial problems and improve its businesses.

-Our overarching business goal is to be an efficient and competitive producer of recycled metal, auto parts and finished steel products.
+Our overarching business goal is to be an efficient and competitive producer of recycled metal and finished steel products and supplier of used auto parts.
 We have made significant investments across the company in processing and manufacturing improvements and information technology to improve these efficiencies, all of which positively affect our company's bottom line and continue our company's growth.
 At the same time, many of these investments also help improve product and service quality, reduce our company's environmental footprint and increase safety for workers and customers.

 At Schnitzer, innovation is everywhere.
 Some examples include:

 - Mega-shredders.
 These state-of-the-art processing machines provide increased throughput with reduced energy consumption and produce better quality shredded metal preferred by steel mills and foundries.
 (View an animation of the shredding and separation process)

 - Electrical substations.
 We have installed new ultra-efficient power substations at our facilities with mega-shredders to support them and further reduce energy consumption.

 - Separation technologies.
 We have adopted various processes including Eddy Current Separators, Induction Sorting Systems and others to separate ferrous metals, nonferrous metals and shredder residue.
 We are constantly looking for better ways to recover more ferrous and nonferrous metals from the waste stream so fewer materials are sent to landfills.
 (View an animation of the shredding and separation process)